22.3 Design Guidelines

 Identity and References:

 Note: In the REFERENCES section of the design, you'll see terms that can be used as the primary noun.
 For example, the trousers template allows for 'pants' and 'breeches'.
-It is mandatory to change the identity of a design to your choice of noun, furthermore, that choice must be consistent between all three fields (as in if you choose breeches, you should not call them trousers in the Dropped).
-It is important that items contain their correct noun as the identity so that they display correctly on INFO HERE (eg: breeches123487 instead of trousers123487)
+It is mandatory to change the identity of a design to your choice of noun.
+Furthermore, that choice must be consistent between all three fields (for example, if you choose breeches, you should not call them trousers in the Dropped).
+It is important that items contain their correct noun as the identity so that they display correctly on INFO HERE (e.g., breeches123487 instead of trousers123487)

 Note: This is the default attire for when an item is worn (which the user can independently change on their own - HELP ATTIRE).
 It has a maximum of 40 characters, does not support $(his$) tokens, and should be sensible when appended to the appearance.
 The typical formula is '<verb> <description>'.